Serve your Resposive Declaration

 Unless the court ordered something different, your server can deliver your Responsive Declaration by mail or by personal service.

-You need to file and serve (mail or hand deliver) your Responsive Declaration at least 9 court days before your court date.
-A court day is a day the court is open (Monday to Friday, not including any holidays).
+- For personal service: You need to file your Responsive Declaration and have it served at least 9 court days before your court date.

 How to serve your Responsive Declaration